newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 ### `useUserId`

 A hook that gets a generated user ID for the user browsing the site.
-Useful for use with Google Analytics or split.io.
+Useful to provide a stable ID for integration with Google Analytics or split.io.

 ```js
 import { useUserId } from '@newrelic/gatsby-theme-newrelic';